 - High read speed – 85MB/s

-Therefore, with the 128GB you can now easily download and store the eShop switch games and achieve faster gaming speeds at the same time.
+Therefore, with the 128GB, you can now easily download and store the eShop switch games and achieve faster gaming speeds at the same time.

 Also, on other devices such as smart devices, the SD card will record 4k and transfer files and data at a high speed.

-Micro SD vs SD-HC vs SD-XC for my Nintendo Switch?
+1. Micro SD vs SD-HC vs SD-XC for my Nintendo Switch?

 Despite that Nintendo Switch is, by default, compatible with MicroSDHC cards, an additional update allowed it to support the MicroSDXC cards.

-I highly regard the SanDisk SD card technology, and I discovered an article discussing SD-XC vs SD-HC card.
+So, what are the differences being the SD-XC vs SD-HC Micro cards?
+I highly regard the SanDisk SD card technology, and I discovered an article discussing SD-XC vs SD-HC cards.

 The SD-HC card will hold a maximum of 32GB while the SDXC cards can extend to about 256GB.
 With a minor update, your Nintendo Switch will support the SD-XC cards.

-32GB/ 64GB/ 128GB/ 256GB Nintendo Switch Card?
+2. 32GB/ 64GB/ 128GB/ 256GB Nintendo Switch Card?

 What about Nintendo switch sd card compatibility?
 This will mainly depend on your gaming and downloading patterns and habits.